GhostixGameDev/JAVA-AsciiMenusLib/README.md

     <li>The options that it will execute (Object[]).</li>
 </ul>

+MainMenu constructors:
+MainMenu(Object[] options);
+MainMenu(String name, Object[] options);
+MainMenu(String name, String pattern, Object[] options);

+MainMenu methods:
+run(InputStream inputStream);

 ==========================================================================<br />
 SubMenu:<br />
 The SubMenu class prints a Menu of options that executes all the methods of the object it is inside of.
-You can make customOptions if there is one method that cant be called with the SubMenu handling of parameters (Everything not readable via Scanner).<br />
+You can make customOptions if there is one method that cant be called with the SubMenu handling of parameters (Everything not readable via ConsoleReader).<br />
 And also you can hide methods from the options list.<br />
 <br />
 <br />
 You will have to add this on your run methods if you want to use it.<br />
 First you have to define an int for the option.<br />
 Second you have to make an Array (String[]) of the customOptions you want to add if you need something not contemplated in the submenu.
 Ex: Object parameters, Method parameters, Class parameters.
 If you dont want any just make the array with {""} as the only value.<br />
 Then you will have to make an Array (String[]) of the HiddenOptions you want to add.
-If you dont want any just make the array with {""} as the only value.<br />
+If you dont want any just make the array with {""} as the only value or dont pass it into the constructor<br />

 We make an instance of our SubMenu.
 The parameters are:
 <ol>